 The Theatre department features courses that flexibly serve the need for both general and in-depth study, allowing students to pursue specialization in one area or gain a broad, general background.
-The curriculum combines a strong liberal arts program with the acquisition of balance knowledge in all aspects of theatre: performance, directing, design, stage management, technical skills, history, playwriting, and literature.
+The curriculum covers knowledge in all aspects of theatre: performance, directing, design, stage management, technical skills, history, playwriting, and literature.
 Theatre students also study in a minor field such as art, music, literature, psychology, creative writing, film studies or other disciplines.

 The Bachelor of Arts in theatre offers a core curriculum supporting the collaborative process essential to the living theatre.
 In consultation with a theatre advisor, students choose courses leading to a general education in theatre or an emphasis in performance, design/technical theatre, or playwriting.